kieranpotts/rfcs/README.md

 # Requests for Comments (RFCs)

-> NOTE: This repository is a template for Git repositories that are used to manage Requests for Comments (RFCs) for a software project.
-It is not a real project.
-To use this template, click the "Use this template" button, above.
+> NOTE: This repository is a template for Git repositories that are used to manage Requests for Comments (RFCs) for software projects.
 For more information, read the [accompanying blog post](https://kieranpotts.com/rfcs).

 This repository is the home of the Requests for Comments (RFCs) process for [Project Name].